Building

 of 0.4.

-Aa is a coefficient
+Aa is a coefficient representing

-being exceeded in a 50-year mean recurrence interval.
+exceeded in a 50-year mean recurrence interval.

-The Aa coefficient is commonly shown
+The Aa coefficient is commonly

 Note: